How to Form a Habit and Achieve Your Goals

 5. Celebrate Milestones and Stay Motivated:

 As you make progress in forming your healthy eating habits, celebrate milestones along the way.
 Acknowledge and reward yourself for sticking to your goals.
 Additionally, find sources of motivation to keep you inspired throughout the journey.
-This could be reading success stories, joining a supportive community, or tracking your progress using a habit journal or habits tracker app.
+This could be reading success stories, joining a supportive community, or tracking your progress using a habit journal or momentum habit tracker.
 Remember, motivation fuels habit formation.

 The Impact of Habits: